 The roast should cook in a 275 degree oven for four hours with the entire roast tented in foil to baste in all the flavor.
 It also produces natural “au jus” style gravy that can be poured over the beef or your cauliflower mash.
 The tenderness is a function of time and temperature – remember “low and slow!”
 You will have a tender main dish that has 1 carb and fantastic flavor.

-You should let the roast sit for 20 minutes before cutting.
-Tonight we added our cauliflower mash with steamed broccoli for sides.
+Let the roast sit for 20 minutes before cutting.
+Tonight Joanie added her cauliflower mash with steamed broccoli for sides.
 Don’t forget the butter for the cauliflower mash, the broccoli, and even drizzled over the roast!
 Butter makes everything better.

 A delicious meal for the whole family on Sunday or any day.
 Low carb (only 1 carb per serving) and so soft it literally melts in your mouth.
 A little heat from the Southwestern rub and perfect sides of cauliflower mash and steamed broccoli.
 Enjoy!